 What is PlayFab Economy?

-You need to balance between what can be earned in game and what can be purchased, while supporting both highly engaged players and those with light engagements.
-You want to support different store placements and sales events based on player segments.
+You need to balance between what can be earned in game and what can be purchased, while supporting both highly engaged players and those players with light engagements.
+This is all on top of maintaining a highly scalable backend content management system and marketplace redemption abstraction.

 Key concepts & APIs